simonangel-fong/Django_Simple_CRUD/README.md

-# demoProj
+# Repo2DemoSimpleDjango

-A demo project of django app.
+This is a repository of a demo of simple django project.